Tableau Pricing Plans and Limitations to Know Before Buying

 One of the biggest complaints about Tableau is the steep learning curve, especially for business users, who often end up depending on data teams.

-Zoho Analytics is designed with business owners in mind, making onboarding smoother with drag-and-drop interfaces, interactive data visualizations, and smart recommendations.
+Zoho Analytics is a self-service BI platform designed with business owners in mind, making onboarding smoother with drag-and-drop interfaces, interactive data visualizations, and smart recommendations.

 Deploy the way you want